openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

     -d "<device>"               Optional.
 Specify a target device to infer on (the list of available devices is shown below).
 Default value is CPU.
                                 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
                                 Use "-d MULTI:<comma-separated_devices_list>" format to specify MULTI plugin.
+                                Use "-d GPU.X" format to specify device id for GPU devices.
     The application looks for a suitable plugin for the specified device.
     -l "<absolute_path>"        Required for CPU custom layers.
 Absolute path to a shared library with the kernels implementations.
           Or